NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Fetchfisher.md

   - name: ""

   - name: "Shifting Mass"
     desc: "  Despite their size, the fetchfisher can shift their body between planes to allow it to fit through tight spaces and take cover behind small obstacles that would be enough to provide cover for a Medium creature.
 While Squeezing, they can move at their full Speed.
-When using the Take Cover action, they can take cover behind Large or larger objects, reducing their space down from 15 by 15 feet to as small as 5 by 5 feet as necessary."
+When using the [[undefined]] action, they can take cover behind Large or larger objects, reducing their space down from 15 by 15 feet to as small as 5 by 5 feet as necessary."

   - name: "Snatching Ambush"
-    desc: "  **Requirements** Initiative has not yet been rolled.\n**Trigger** A creature that hasn't observed the fetchfisher moves within 15 feet of the fetchfisher.\n**Effect** The fetchfisher uses Snatch and Drag and then rolls initiative."
+    desc: "  **Requirements** Initiative has not yet been rolled.\n\n**Trigger** A creature that hasn't observed the fetchfisher moves within 15 feet of the fetchfisher.\n* * *\n\n**Effect** The fetchfisher uses Snatch and Drag and then rolls initiative."

 abilities_mid:
   - name: ""